The Cattail: The Greatest of Wild Foods

 As Pan seized Syrinx in his arms, she metamorphosed, and Pan found himself fiendishly ramming his goat phallus into nothing more than an armload of cattails.

 Defeated, the god noticed a plaintive tone coming from the reeds in his arms made by the breeze.
 The sound pleased him.
-His goat-beard dripping with saliva, he ejaculated the words: “this union, at least, shall I have with thee.”
+His goat-beard dripping with saliva, he gurgled, “this union, at least, shall I have with thee.”

 With that, Pan cut these reeds into unequal sizes, joined them together with wax, and called his instrument, syrinx.